tslake/cyberbootcamp/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-* What does Filebeat watch for?
+* Filebeat monitors for specified log files and locations, while also collecting log events.

-* What does Metricbeat record?
+* Metricbeat records metrics and statistics, and sends them to a specified output for further analysis.